• Skip to primary navigation

 When we were kids, my mother used to do most of the cooking at home but there were a few dishes that were my father’s specialty.
 Papa also loves cooking however the chaos he leaves in the kitchen while cooking by mixing up all the spice jars and utensils, my mother doesn’t like the idea of him being in the kitchen :).

-My today’s recipe is one such recipe that Papa used to prepare for us often when we were kids.
+Today’s recipe is one such recipe that Papa used to prepare for us often when we were kids.
 It still reminds me of him.

 The dish is a sweet rice recipe called Meethe chawal or Zarda Pulao.

-What is Meethe Chawal
+What is Meethe Chawal?

 Meethe Chawal also called Zarda Pulao is a sweet rice dish that is made by cooking rice with sugar, dry fruits, green cardamom, and saffron.